ralph-groupscholar/website/ralph.md

 - Reviewed current codebase and recent git history for context.
 - Captured a fresh Playwright full-page screenshot of groupscholar.com; the headless capture still shows a huge blank band with the hero repeating and only a few sections visible.
 - Sketched creative follow-ups: build a sticky “Signal Bar” that echoes the active section, add a background motif that shifts per chapter to reduce the visual void, and prototype a compact “Room Map” mini-legend for mobile.

+2026-02-05 23:15:48 — Iteration 46
+- Reviewed current codebase plus recent git history for context.
+- Captured a fresh Playwright full-page screenshot of groupscholar.com; the capture still shows a long blank band and repeated hero content between the top and lower sections.
+- Sketched creative follow-ups: add a sticky “Signal Bar” that updates with the active section, weave in a section-specific background motif to break the long scroll, and prototype a compact “Room Map” strip for mobile wayfinding.